jasonkneen/appc-npm/README.md

 ```

 ## Package & Publish
-Simply navigate to your Titanium module or library, Alloy widget, sync adapter, Arrow connector or other component and run the CLI with the command for that component:
+Simply navigate to your Titanium module or library, Alloy widget, sync adapter, Arrow connector or other component and run the CLI with the command for that component and optional path (defaulting to CWD).

 ```
 $ cd mywidget